dmbarbour/wikilon/docs/AboutABC.md

 A runtime accelerated evaluator can use more conventional queues and threads internally.
 Further, it is feasible for an external system to interact with a KPN that is still undergoing evaluation - i.e. inject input, extract output, adding a process or wire.
 These actions need only wait just long enough to resolve deterministically while allowing parallel evaluation to continue.
 In each case, we would only be forced to wait *just long enough* to resolve deterministically.

 *Aside:* Open KPNs are interesting as a potential [alternative to monads for effectful code](KPN_Effects.md), admitting parallel and concurrent effects, and flexible buffering.
+They're also a potential alternative to OOP-style objects, since we can model invoking a KPN by injecting some data then extracting results, and passing KPNs around as first-class values.

 ### Accelerated Linear Algebra